alanbbond/virtualnasfic2020/nasfic-history.md

 ![](/assets/images/2005-rocket-people.jpeg)![](/assets/images/2005-phil.jpg)

-_Aliens in front of crashed rocket exhibit & Phil Foglio (Hazel’s Picture Gallery)_
+_Aliens in front of crashed rocket exhibit (Hazel’s Picture Gallery)
+Phil Foglio (Hazel’s Picture Gallery)_

 The Exhibits area was tucked away in the corner and was a pair of small rooms.
 The first room had a selection of Hugo Statues, a bunch of Japanese fanzines, which were very cool, and Kevin Standlee’s little display.
 That was a great thing showing the history of the Fan Guest of Honour.
 I know he put a lot of effort into putting it together and he had a lot of great material, including a number of photos of Kevin in a pink dress and the dress itself on a mannequin.
 There were badges and photos and the like from all along Kevin’s fannish career.
 This was really good.